Kentucky Employment Agency

 Companies that provide employment services in Kentucky must apply for a license prior to doing business.
 Depending on the services offered, businesses may need to apply for more than one license type, and in some cases, an individual license will be required as well.

-Kentucky Employment Services Company Licenses
+Kentucky Employment and Business Support Services Company Licenses

 Kentucky Employee Leasing Company Registration